JarkkoPar/sqlite-ndvss/README.md

 # sqlite-ndvss
-sqlite-ndvss is a No-Dependency Vector Similarity Search extension for SQLite.
+sqlite-ndvss is a No-Dependency Vector Similarity Search (VSS) extension for SQLite.

 It enables conversion of a string containing a list of decimal numbers to a BLOB of floats or doubles for storing the data, and the use of euclidean, dot product and cosine similarity functions to perform searches.